Machinery Safety & Compliance

 -

-businesses importing industrial machinery from overseas suppliers and needing assurance it will pass Australian compliance on arrival
+businesses importing machinery, plant and equipment from overseas suppliers and needing assurance it will pass Australian compliance on arrival

 -